nellore/docs.rail.bio/docs/dbgap.md

 <div align="center"><img src="../assets/makeupbucket.png" alt="Pick bucket name" style="width: 600px; padding: 5px"/></div>
 5. Click **Next** and **Next** again, then click **Create** and wait for the stack creation to complete.
 The status message "CREATE_COMPLETE" will soon appear next to "dbgap" on the list of stacks.
 <div align="center"><img src="../assets/createcomplete.png" alt="CREATE_COMPLETE" style="width: 600px; padding: 5px"/></div>

+The best defense is a good offense, and you are encouraged to monitor traffic to clusters launched by the user.
+You may want to explore turning on [VPC flow logs](https://aws.amazon.com/blogs/aws/vpc-flow-logs-log-and-view-network-traffic-flows/) and [CloudWatch alarms](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/AlarmThatSendsEmail.html) for suspicious activity.

 ### Delegate Elastic MapReduce and CloudFormation authorites to the new IAM user (administrator)